thekey82/twc3simulator_v2/README.md

-# twc3simulator (Tesla Wall Box 3 Simulator)
+# twc3simulator_v2 (Tesla Wall Box 3 Simulator)

 This program simulates the API output of a Tesla Wallbox 3.

-It basically just fakes the output while using information from a Tasmota device to fill the current.
+It basically just fakes the output while using information from a Shelly 1pm device to fill the current.

 ![](media/api.png)